 You would never run a marathon without building up the strength, endurance and mental stamina needed to cross the finish line.
 Reaching fitness goals requires training and dedication.
 The same is true for financial fitness.
 If you have financial goals, you’re much more likely to reach them if you acquire and practice the fundamentals of financial fitness.

-- Fitness tip: One strategy to pay down debt is to transfer high-rate credit card balances to a new credit card with a lower rate and 0% interest period.
-With VRP from Advancial, there’s no balance transfer fee and you’ll get 0% interest for the first 12 months.
-After that, you’ll enjoy a low rate of 8.90% - 14.90% APR based on credit worthiness.
+- Fitness tip: One strategy to pay down debt is to transfer high-rate credit card balances to a new credit card with a lower rate and 0% intro period.
+With Visa® Rewards Plus from Advancial, there’s no balance transfer fee, and you’ll get a 12-month intro period of 0% interest.
+After that, you’ll enjoy a low rate of 8.90%-14.90% based on creditworthiness.

-- Fitness tips: Consider this recommended amount as a guideline, but any amount of savings is better than nothing.
+- Fitness tip: Consider this recommended amount as a guideline, but any amount of savings is better than nothing.
 Start building slowly and work toward a goal that you are comfortable with.